In January of 2016, Cornucopia Lodge and Pack Station came under new ownership and management.

 While Sara insists that she's "just an old camp cook", guests are adamant that her food rivals the finest restaurants.
 In addition to setting a mean table, Sara also heads up the office, but, she still finds ways to spend an occasional day on the trail - either helping Jeff pack mules or leading trail rides.
 Together, Jeff and Sara ensure that guests have an unforgettable experience while visiting Cornucopia.

-Also shown in the picture is Josie, who we lost in August.
+Also shown in the picture is Josie, who we lost in August 2016.
 But... be sure and prepare for lots of play from the the not-such-a-baby anymore, Border Collie, Miss Pickett!
 (Who ALSO has her OWN Instagram where you can follow her adventures!
 Just search for “MissPickettPup”!)

 Head Horse Camp Counselor

 Cora has long had a love affair with the West and nearly all her best memories are of the time she has spent out here with those of us who are so lucky as to abide year-round in the mountains.
 While her birth-home is MA, she hopes to make the west her adopted family.
 Cora loves all animals, and has extensive riding and horse experience from her time managing barns, working as a wrangler at several guest ranches and from lessons (both taking and teaching) back east.
 We’ve worked with Cora in the past and her bubbly personality, sense of adventure and strong work ethic earned her the nickname “Crazy Cora” and we are super excited to have her join us this summer at Wilderness Horse Camp.

 Asst Horse Camp Counselor